Tizanidine Addiction and Abuse

 Tizanidine is a muscle relaxer that works by blocking pain signals from the nervous system that are sent to the brain.
-It is also used to treat constantly contracting muscles by relaxing muscle tone.
+It is also used to treat constantly contracting muscles or muscle spasms by relaxing muscle tone.
 It is a short-acting drug, so up to 3 doses a day may be prescribed.
-Tizanidine is currently sold under the brand name Zanaflex.
+It is currently sold under the brand name Zanaflex.

-There is a potential for abuse and dependence to Tizanidine.
-This drug is closely related to clonidine, which is frequently abused with narcotics and can lead to rebound symptoms if use suddenly stops.
-A research study found three cases of withdrawal symptoms when Tizanidine was abruptly stopped.3 The study suggested that the participants were also misusing narcotics.
-Withdrawal symptoms included:
+Tizanidine can lead to rebound symptoms if use suddenly stops.
+A research study found three cases of withdrawal symptoms once the participants were abruptly cut off.
+3 The study suggested that the participants were also misusing narcotics.

 High blood pressure

 Stiff muscles that are hard to move

 Withdrawal symptoms were found to occur more in people who were using high doses, especially for long periods.
 As well as if they used narcotics at the same time.

 Tizanidine is in the drug class of alpha-2-adrenergic agonists.
 These drugs work to reduce nerve activity in the area of the spinal cord that controls muscles.
 This helps decrease muscle spasms and ease pain without using a narcotic.

 This medication is safe to use as long as it is taken at prescribed levels.

 Mean muscle tone scores were reduced by 21% and 37% in people taking the medication.